solana-validators/solana-validator-guidebook/docs/validator-setup/initial-validator-setup.md

 ## Install The Solana CLI Locally

 To create your validator vote account, you need to install the solana command line interface on your local computer.
 Follow [Use Solana's Install Tool](https://docs.solana.com/cli/install-solana-cli-tools#use-solanas-install-tool) section from the solana docs to install the cli.
+Alternatively, you can also [build from source](https://docs.solana.com/cli/install-solana-cli-tools#build-from-source).
+Building from source is a great option for those that want a more secure and potentially more performant executable.
 You can return to this document once you are able to run the following command and get an answer on your terminal:

 ```
 solana --version